1 July police stabbing: Citizens

 A man kicking flowers.
 Local media reported that flowers were also seized and placed in police vehicles on the same occasion.

-After the stab, some netizens praised Leung, calling him a "martyr" and "the brave".
+After the stabbing, some netizens praised Leung, calling him a "martyr" and "the brave".
 In a statement on 2 July which made reference to these online comments, the Hong Kong police warned the public against any "attempt to romanticize or glorify the despicable act with seditious intent to incite hatred in society."
 Several arrests for online comments were made subsequently (see derived arrests).

 Over the following week, and in spite of a warning by Hong Kong police that encouraging such memorials was tantamount to supporting terrorism, citizens brought flowers to the site to mourn the knifeman.
 Some were accompanied by young children.

 2 July

 Outside Causeway Bay Sogo – the site of the attack – and at nearby doorways and the handrail of a nearby subway station's entrance, citizens laid flowers to mourn the death.
 There were also people who offered Free Hugs in hope to encourage one another.
 However, they were soon intercepted by police officers.
 From noon onwards, the police started to stop and search all citizens holding flowers who were close to Sogo.
 Police issued littering tickets to some citizens laying white flowers and said the act of laying flowers was suspected of inciting others.
 Images published by local media showed white flowers (chrysanthemums according to one source) that had been placed by mourners at the site being dumped into trash cans by plainclothes police officers.
 Police officers hindered a reporter from filming the event.
 The police surrounded and investigated a young woman as she was taking pictures of a girl holding flowers on East Point Road.
 She was charged for violating the four-person gathering restriction order.
 At night, after the police unblocked the cordon, a man tried to place a bouquet but was immediately pulled into the cordon and taken away.

 In the afternoon, a man offered free hugs at the site of the attack.

 At about 8 pm, a mother and her two young children holding flowers were surrounded and searched by police officers outside Sogo.

 Citizens were intercepted by the police.